horus-scheduler/horus-p4/README.md

-# saqr-p4
+# horus-p4
-This repo contains the P4 switch implementation for **Saqr: Distributed In-network Task Scheduler for Datacenters**.
+This repo contains the P4 switch implementation for **Horus: Distributed In-network Task Scheduler for Datacenters**.

 ## Repository Structure

 p4_16/targets/[tofino](https://github.com/parhamyassini/saqr-p4/tree/master/p4_16/targets/tofino) Contains the P4-16 programs written for TNA architecture.
 There are three main programs in this repository.
 The headers and parsers are common between these programs.
 Each program contains leaf and spine logic and runs each on one of the hardware pipelines and a controller which configures the tables.
-1. Saqr
+1. Horus
 Under the directory "saqr".
-Contains the Saqr implementation for TNA architecture.
+Contains the Horus implementation for TNA architecture.
 It also contains some legacy codes and python testcases.
 >Note that the python testcases in saqr directory where initially used to confirm the expected behaviour; but we have modified the code ever since (as we ran experiments on the hardware switch).
 Therefore, the testcases might need some modificaions.

 2. **R**acksched-**R**andom **(RS-R)**
  Contains the implementation of [RackSched](https://github.com/netx-repo/RackSched) in P4-16 for leaf switches.
 We only added the necessary codes to support multiple virtual clusters and support large number of nodes (instead of 8 workers in the original implementation).
-We also use virtual cluster feature to emulate multiple leaf switches in our testbed topology (similar to what we did for Saqr, as explained in next section).
+We also use virtual cluster feature to emulate multiple leaf switches in our testbed topology (similar to what we did for Horus, as explained in next section).
 The spine switch randomly selects one of the racks for a task.

 3. **R**acksched-**H**ierarchical **(RS-H)**